-Welcome to part 8 of ODX's "Functional Age Biomarkers" Series.
+Welcome to part 8 of ODX's "Biological Age Biomarkers" Series.
 In the eighth post, you'll learn about MCV's role in cognitive decline and why MCV values outside of optimal are associated with various age-related disorders.

 The mean corpuscular volume reflects the average size or volume of a red blood cell and is a part of the RDW calculation.
 A decreased MCV indicates small “microcytic” RBCs which occur with iron-deficiency anemia, sideroblastic anemia, or thalassemia.
 A decreased MCV may occur in association with blood loss, lead poisoning, malabsorption, malignancy, and iron, copper, or vitamin B6 deficiency (Cappellini 2015, Maner 2021).